 There is some optimism that this may be changing.
-On April 6, 2015 the Canadian government announced20 that it would provide \$243.5M funding for TMT over the next decade, joining the US, Japan, China and India who had already committed funding.
+On April 6, 2015 the Canadian government announced19 that it would provide \$243.5M funding for TMT over the next decade, joining the US, Japan, China and India who had already committed funding.
 The Canadian money will mostly be spent by industries in Canada who will provide the iconic enclosure and a state-of-the-art adaptive optics system.
 Naturally, this announcement was heralded throughout the astronomical community with great excitement - the scientific promise of TMT is immense, in practically every branch of astronomy.
 Participating in TMT will also bring Canadian industries in contact with high tech counterparts in some of our most important trading partners.
-As mentioned in Section 4.2 Industry and Economic Impacts, thanks to the international, open nature of astronomy, it plays important roles in both strengthening innovation and the training of HQP.
+As mentioned in Section 4.2, thanks to the international, open nature of astronomy, it plays important roles in both strengthening innovation and the training of HQP.

-However, as discussed in Section 8.1 The complexity of the ground-based astronomy governance landscape, the path towards successful funding of TMT was extremely complex and laborious, and appeared to most of those involved to be ad hoc at best.
+However, as discussed in Section 8.1, the path towards successful funding of TMT was extremely complex and laborious, and appeared to most of those involved to be ad hoc at best.
 Also, since Canada lagged well behind the other partners in making a commitment to the project, its impact in the final design was lessened and Canada's reputation suffered.
 We reiterate that a more logical process for funding "Big Science" in Canada is still very much needed.